laristra/flecsi/patterns/02-object_factory/factory.md

-# Object Factory
+# Design Pattern: Object Factory

 An object factory is a design pattern that allows a program to have multiple registered handlers for different types.
-As a motivating example, consider a program that must be able to read in a variety of image formats:
+As a motivating example, consider a program that must be able to read-in a variety of image formats:

 ```